sycomix/Clover-Edition/README.md

 `[supported_Python_version] -m pip install -r requirements.txt` where `[supported_Python_version]` is replaced with a supported Python version (they might be 3.5 to 3.7.6 but don't quote me on that).

-## Datasets and Finetuning the AI
+## Datasets and Fine-tuning the AI
 ---------------

 I threw together a quick page of some tips [here](DATASETS.md).
-I plan to throw any links to interesting datasets or guides for training and finetuing the AI there.
+I plan to throw any links to interesting datasets or guides for training and fine-tuning the AI there.
 Please send me anything interesting.

-Fine tunning is not currently a push button thing and requires some minimal technical ability.
+Fine-tuning is not currently a push button thing and requires some minimal technical ability.
 Most people are using the program gpt-simple.
 You may have more luck with the much more advanced [Huggingface-Transformers](https://github.com/huggingface/transformers) program that we use to power Clover-Edition.
 [This](https://huggingface.co/transformers/examples.html#language-model-fine-tuning) seems to be their documentation on fine-tuning.

 Anon says: "Here's an ipynb you can train new models with using the transformers lib that clover edition uses directly, rather than having to convert it: https://0x0.st/zDRC.ipynb "